 But there is petty crime here, like any big city, so you should always be wary of showing valuables too openly, not being careful of your pocket/purse/backpack, or be very cautious of walking through unknown areas after dark.

-After having traveled throughout basically all of Latin America now, I can honestly say that Mexico City stands out as feeling pretty safe, especially given the size.
-Be careful with taxi drivers though, and be wary of anyone who approaches you on the street speaking English as that is often the sign of, at best, inflated prices, or worst, some sort of scam.
+After having traveled throughout basically all of Latin America now, I can honestly say that Mexico City stands out as feeling pretty safe, especially given the sheer size.
+Be careful with taxi drivers though, and be wary of anyone who approaches you on the street speaking English as that is often the sign of, at best, inflated prices, or at worst, some sort of scam.

 Regardless, I still recommend to everyone traveling overseas that they get some type of travel insurance to cover their butts in case of illness, injury, or theft.
 God forbid you take a tumble while descending from the top of the Teotihuacan Pyramids or get a nasty stomach bug from eating at a sketchy food stall, or get your luggage stolen out of your hotel or hostel.